DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kimmaske/README.md

 |                 A U (A ∩ B)=A <br>A ∩ (A U B)= A                     |   Absorption laws   |
 |                     A U ¬A= U <br> A ∩ ¬A =0                         |    Negation laws    |

+<li> This identities are  similar to the Logical Equivalences discussed </li>
 #Week 9
 <li> <b> Functions </b></li>